The Québec maritime Blog

 Where is the best place to see whales?

 Find out where whales have been sighted in each of the maritime regions of Québec.
-One good resource is the Whales Online Observation Map, which tells you which species have been seen over the last few days.
+One good resource is the Whales Online map of the observations of the week, which pinpoints which species have been seen where over the last few days.
 You can also contact local tourist information sites, which usually have up-to-date information about the whales in their sector.

 When is the best time of year to see whales?